IntptrMax/YoloSharp/README.md

 - Written in C# only.
 - Train and predict your own model.
 - Support Yolov5, Yolov5u, Yolov8, Yolov11 and Yolov12 now.
-- Support Predict and Segment now.
+- Support Predict, Segment and Obb now.
 - Support n/s/m/l/x size.
 - Support LetterBox and Mosaic4 method for preprocessing images.
 - Support NMS with GPU.